-18 Tips on How to Improve your Translation Skills
+18 Tips on How to Improve Your Translation Skills

-18 Tips on Improving your Translation Skills
+18 Tips on Improving Your Translation Skills

 If you want to build your career as a successful professional translator, here are some useful tips to improve your translation skills.
-Using these guidelines, you can significantly improve your craft as a translator.
+Using these guidelines, you can significantly improve your skills as a translator.